MU LibraryFINDGET HELPSERVICESABOUT Skip to Main Content

 A: A Large Language Model is a computation structure that is capable of generating language or other natural (everyday) language processing tasks.
 It is "trained" on massive amounts of data that it can use to predict language patterns in speech and text.

-Q: Can I use ChatGPT as a search tool?
+Q: Should I use ChatGPT as a research tool?

 Sources: